-Qualified in electrical and electronic engineering and specialising in hardware and real-time embedded software design projects, Alan spent 12 years developing high-performance small vocabulary speech recognition solutions for research, military and commercial sectors while at Smith Industries Aerospace and Defence Systems Ltd. and the telephone research division of Dragon Systems Inc. in Cheltenham.
+Qualified in electrical and electronic engineering and specialising in hardware and real-time embedded software design projects, Alan spent 12 years developing high-performance small vocabulary speech recognition solutions for research, military and commercial sectors while at Smiths Industries Aerospace and Defence Systems Ltd. and the telephone research division of Dragon Systems Ltd. in Cheltenham.

 We hope you'll enjoy working with us.
 Our approach and outlook is very different to other companies.
 We're all about openness and engagement, looking for outcomes that are a win for us and a win for you.

 The key to our approach is to avoid restrictive licensing practices.
 Too often good tools are not accessible due to licensing reasons.
 Most of our work is done in the open, in public repositories with open source licenses such as Apache 2.0.
 Take a look at our GitHub repositories as an example.
 Yes, we are a business, and yes, we do have salaries to pay, kids to feed, and we achieve this through a service model where organisations needing support or expertise pay for this, with the underlying tools being open and free to use.
 This not only encourages adoption but opens the tools up to a much wider audience, as well as encouraging customers and third parties to contribute.